narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

 - [ ] Ready to Eat Maggi, Maggi pasta and Oats
 - [ ] Dry Fruits

-Resource to order Indian Groceries Online Delivered at Your US Home:
+### Resources to order Groceries

-These deliver your order on the same day or within 1-2 days with a minimum delivery fee.
+These deliver Indian Groceries to you on the same day or within 1-2 days with a minimum delivery fee.
 The prices of items may be a little higher than Indian grocery stores located offline in the States.

 [Kesar Grocery - Online Indian Grocery Store in USA](https://www.kesargrocery.com/trackreferrals/n82vnO)